astavonin/presentations/active_objects/presentation.md

     - *Invalid for Go CSP implementation statement*: CSP message-passing fundamentally involves a rendezvous between the processes involved in sending and receiving the message, i.e. the sender cannot transmit a message until the receiver is ready to accept it.

-- Some languages has Actors model implementation out of the box like Erlang.
+- Some languages (Erlang, for instance) have Actors model implementation out of the box

-- Or has very famous implementation like AKKA from Scala.
+- or have very famous implementation like AKKA from Scala.

 ---
 # What is Active Object?